 These fast-drying water-based stains do not penetrate more in-depth than the first layer of wood cells.
-They are perfect for use on wood trims, frames, and logs, and spindles, railings, and wood-sided homes.
+They are perfect for use on wood trims, frames, logs, spindles, railings, and wood-sided homes.

 Shallow Penetrating Stains

-Oil-based stains, alkyd dispersion stains, and water-oil emulsions penetrate up to four layers deep and offer excellent water-repellent properties.
+Oil-based stains, alkyd dispersion stains, and water-oil emulsions penetrate four layers deep and offer excellent water-repellent properties.
 Quality brands will provide superior longevity and will wear evenly if applied correctly.

-These water-based stains give all the benefits of oil-based shallow penetrating stains but are easy clean-up and with no toxic chemicals or smells.
-Comes in 24 fantastic colors and they are available at PureColor Inc.
+These water-based stains give all the benefits of oil-based shallow penetrating stains but are easy to clean-up and with no toxic chemicals or smells.
+It comes in 24 fantastic colors, and they are available at PureColor Inc.